saidach/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 1. Get account hash from the instructor, then right click and open the following link in new tab: [event link](https://dashboard.eventengine.run)
 ![Landing Page](images/enterhashproceed.png)

-2. Click *AWS Console* in top right corner in the following screeen, then click *Open Console* to open AWS Console.
+2. Click *AWS Console* in top right corner in the following screeen
 ![Landing Page](images/openawsconsole.png)

+3. Then click *Open Console* to open AWS Console.

 ![Landing Page](images/openawsconsolelink.png)